 A 504 plan can help when a student returns to school after a serious injury or

-illness, or when a student
+illness, or when a

-(such as the school nurse, guidance counselor, psychologist, or social worker).
+personnel (such as the school nurse, guidance counselor, psychologist, or social worker).

 After reviewing academic and medical records and interviewing the student and parents,